Display Audio and Video - React

 3. Rendering Audio

-Now we have displayed the webcam and mic status along with the video of the particiapnt.
-If the mic is turned on
+You have succesfully displayed the webcam and mic status along with the participant's video.
+Now, whenever a participant's mic is turned on

 Step 1: